zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/validation.md

 ---
-title: Form Submission
+title: Validation
 ---

-Validate the submitted data before it reaches the server. {% .lead %}
+Before a submission is accepted the data must be validated. {% .lead %}

-For a submission to be processed it has to pass first the [fields validation](#fields-validation) as well as the [CAPTCHA validation](#captcha-validation), if any set.
+For a submission to be accepted and further processed it must pass the [fields validation](#fields-validation) as well as the [CAPTCHA validation](#captcha-validation), if any.

 ---

 ## Fields Validation

 Fields are validated first by the browser's native HTML5 validation, and once again via server-side ajax request.
-If desired, HTML5 validation can be disabled in the [Form Area settings](form-area#settings).
+If desired, HTML5 validation can be disabled in the [Form Area Settings](form-area#settings).

 Validation rules are set independently on each Field Element under the Validation Tab.
 For integration and further details, please consult the [Fields Reference](fields) section.